 What is Nidra Yoga and how can it help with sleep?

 Yoga Nidra is a sleep-based, conscious guided meditation.
 Don’t let the word yoga put you off!
 There are no yoga poses or physical exertion.
 You’re lying in a comfortable position and covered with a blanket.
 So there’s really nothing stopping you from giving it a go!
 Your body sleeps while your mind is awake taking in the guided instructions.
 It’s complete REST for both your mind and body.
 Yoga Nidra is a great way to let your body rest and balance your rest-activity cycle.
 You get all the benefits of meditation, as well as sleep.

 Yoga Nidra encourages rest by using breathing triggers the relaxation response.
 Your brain is guided to a delta brain-wave state where organs are regenerate and stress hormone cortisol is removed.
 Your nervous system is calmed and your thoughts slowed down.
 The hormone serotonin is released to help you feel more relaxed and reduce anxiety and depression.
 Practicing Yoga Nidra for just 20-minutes is equivalent rest for your body to an extra 2 hours of sleep.
 Getting to sleep and staying asleep is also improved with a regular Yoga Nidra practice.

-With the closure of gyms and yoga studios, it’s time to look online for your health and exercise needs.
+Whether you’re in a lockdown area due to coronavirus, immune-compromised or just wanting to stay at home it’s time to look online for your health and exercise needs.
 Join me on the mat to ‘Calm Your Mind & Body in 5 days’ at home.
 You just need a mat and blankets.
 I’ll be sharing Yin Yoga shapes and Nidra Yoga.
 Just 10 minutes each day, no yoga experience needed, it’s perfect for all ages.

 Sounds great right?
 It’s easy to try, doesn’t take long and offers amazing benefits.